Python3pkg/Django-Maced/README.md

 There much better.
 Now let's move on to making a separate function for when you have several items.
 I usually make a separate function called add_maced_items() and pass context and the parent_object (could be None).
 This is especially helpful if you have a CreateView and an EditView since you will likely be using all of the same maced items.
 CreateView will pass None, but EditView will pass an instance; both will be handled.
-Let's look at an example:
+Let's look at Example 2.

+## Example 2 (making a separate function to keep things cleaner in your get_context_data() and making items in a concise way)

 ```python
 def add_maced_items(context, example_parent):